 Guernsey is a great place to visit to get out in the great outdoors and soak up some sun, and outdoorsy vibes.
 Here are all the best things to do in Guernsey if you’re thinking of making the trip over there…

 Read on for all the best activities in Guernsey you need to know before you go…

 Castle Cornet is a large 13th century harbour fortification in the capital of Guernsey, St Peter Port.
 It’s guarded the harbour for 800 years.
 The noon-day gun is one of the most popular sights here which is fired daily throughout the season by keepers dressed in traditional scarlet costumes.

 Castle Cornet is a history lovers paradise with plenty to see and do including four museums, four gardens, the café to grab some lunch or a coffee and the gift shop.
 Take a look around the battlements and enjoy the stunning views of the other islands.
 Tickets cost £10.50.

 2. Explore St Peter Port

 St Peter Port is the capital and the main port of Guernsey and is one of ten parishes on the island.
-There’s a beautiful display of colourful flowers and bunting.
+There’s always a beautiful display of colourful flowers and bunting.
 It’s considered to be one of Europe’s prettiest harbour towns with a Mediterranean vibe and an abundance of charm.